 Scalable.
 Once ideas have survived the test of time, the ability to scale creative innovations across campuses is stronger when a collective representative group champions the power of that idea and moves it beyond a few examples to an institutional wide set of solutions.

 Successful.
 Collective impact increases the overall success of the initiatives and builds to more collective impact as the campus continues to learn and benefit from collective intelligence.
 Success will support and leverage more success.

 This will take new ways of looking at issues, new sources of data for decision making, new insights into student interventions and success models, and bold new leadership to make student success priority #1.

 Dr. Linda Baer

-Dr. Linda Baer is a Senior Fellow with Civitas Learning.
+Dr. Linda Baer is a frequent consultant for Civitas Learning.
 She has served more than thirty years in numerous executive level positions in higher education.
 She was the interim vice president for Academic Affairs at Minnesota State University, Mankato.
 Previously, Dr. Baer served as a Senior Program Consultant in Post-secondary Success with the Bill & Melinda Gates Foundation and as Senior Vice Chancellor of Academic and Student Affairs in the Minnesota State College and University System.
 She was Senior Vice President for Academic and Student Affairs and Interim President at Bemidji State University.
 Dr. Baer presents nationally on academic innovations, educational transformation, the development of alliances and partnerships, the campus of the future, shared leadership and building organizational capacity in analytics.